tiffanylin0419/RISC-Game/nsd.md

 Method : verb `addList()`;

-Variable : `number_server`, boolean : start with "is", "has", or "should"
+Variable : `numberServer`, boolean : start with "is", "has", or "should"

 Constant : `UPPER_CASE_SNAKE`